 In 1999, Perth-based plastic surgeon Professor Fiona Wood patented her spray-on skin technique.
-The innovation involves taking a small patch of the victim’s healthy skin and using it to grow new skin cells in a laboratory.
-The new skin cells are then sprayed on the victim’s damaged skin.
-The skin cells then grow on the individual.
+This Australian innovation involves taking a small patch of the victim’s healthy skin and using it to grow new skin cells in a laboratory.
+The new skin cells are then sprayed on the victim’s damaged skin, where they continue to grow and cover the affected area.
 This technology, commercialised through Clinical Cell Culture Pty Ltd (now AvitaMedical), is a world-first and significantly reduces recovery time and scarring.
 It has been used on more than 1000 patients around the world to great success.

 3. Google Maps